ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 PSOs will receive feedback on non-existent domains, which may be similar to existing Organizational Domains.
-Feedback related to such cousin domains have a small risk of carrying information related to an actual Organizational Domain.
+Feedback related to such domains have a small risk of carrying information related to an actual Organizational Domain.
 To minimize this potential concern, PSD DMARC feedback **MUST** be limited to Aggregate Reports.
 Failure Reports carry more detailed information and present a greater risk.